Financial Statement Builder Redesign

 Goal based workflows

-Pros: Provides a clear entry point, scalable architecture, flexible UI, and implementable within time constraints
+Pros: Clear entry point, scalable architecture, flexible UI, and implementable within time frame

 Cons: Requires manual input from analysts